 Orbital frontal cortex (OFC)

-In the subordinate compared to dominant context we also observed OFC activation and this activation was also greater in the subgroup of strategizers compared to non-strategizers.
+WE observed OFC activation and this activation was also greater in the subgroup of strategizers compared to non-strategizers.
 OFC activation is often associated with inhibitory control (Horn et al., 2003) and task-switching (Braver et al., 2003).
 Both experimental contexts involved inhibiting one of two forced-choice responses and we observed OFC activation in both contexts.
 It is unlikely that OFC is activated simply to inhibit activation of the dominant meaning of a homonym since OFC also was recruited in the dominant condition, albeit less so than in the subordinate condition.
 Likewise, both contexts may require switching between choices.
 Since we observed greater recruitment of OFC in the subordinate context, it is not clear how inhibitory control or task-switching accounts would fully explain this pattern of relatively greater OFC activation for a specific context.

 An alternative interpretation of OFC activation is that this region has often been implicated as supporting the calculation of risk during decision-making (Bechara et al., 1994; Rolls, 2000; Breiter et al., 2001; Salmon et al., 2003; Fiddick et al., 2005), but this interpretation has rarely been applied to models of language processing.
 In a context consistent with a subordinate meaning, the interpretation of a homonym is risky since it has a higher likelihood of being misunderstood than when the homonym is embedded in a sentence context consistent with its dominant meaning.
 For example, there is a risk in a subordinate context that the use of the word PEN will be associated with its dominant meaning (writing instrument) rather than the intended but less frequently associated meaning (animal cage), while in a dominant context it is highly likely that PEN will be associated with its more frequent meaning (writing instrument).
 While some human and primate work associates OFC with a relative assessment of value (Tremblay and Schultz, 1999; Elliott et al., 2008), other studies suggest that OFC plays a particular role in the evaluation of a negative consequence following from a decision (O'Doherty et al., 2001; Yacubian et al., 2006; Wheeler and Fellows, 2008).